Eyelid surgery

 Eyelid Surgery Consultation with Dr Choroomi

-Dr Choroomi appreciates your unique facial anatomy, therefor surgical treatment must be individually customized for each patient.
+Dr Choroomi appreciates your unique facial anatomy, therefor surgical treatment must be individually customised for each patient.
 During all cosmetic consultations all patients will undergo psychological screening and we may refer you to a psychologist.
 During your initial consultation for eyelid surgery, Dr Choroomi will:

 - Examine the skin around your orbital area.